 How to Pickle Meat

 - Bring 4 gallons of water to a boil over high heat.
 This was done originally outside over a large camp file, but it can be managed on a home cooktop these days.

 - After the water is at a rolling boil, add all of the salt, sugar, and saltpeter.

 - Boil the mixture until a large head of foam appears.
 Skim this head off the foam.
 Next, remove the pot from the fire and allow the pickling mix to cool to room temperature.

 - Pour the cooled pickling mixture into a large crock and add the meat that you wish to preserve.
 This is usually beef, pork, or venison.
-In order to submerse the meat and keep it totally under the pickling liquid, place a clean cutting board on top of it and weight it down with something healthy, In the Civil War days and on the farm, they simply used a heavy, large flat, stone.
+In order to submerse the meat and keep it totally under the pickling liquid, place a clean cutting board on top of it and weigh it down with something healthy, In the Civil War days and on the farm, they simply used a heavy, large, flat stone.

-- Leave the meat in the pickle liquid for three days.
+- Leave the meat in the pickling liquid for three days.

 - Keep the pickling mixture!

-- Use the pickling liquid again by adding additional salt, about two pounds worth, and
+- Use the pickling liquid again by adding additional salt, about two pounds worth.

 - Place over high heat to a rapid rolling boil.
-Boil the liquid until a scum rises visibly to the top and skim this off.
-Cool the liquid as before and re-use it to pickle additional meat.
+Boil the liquid until scum rises visibly to the top and skim this off.
+Cool the liquid as before and reuse it to pickle additional meat.

 In its standard use with red beans and rice, pickled pork is called "pickle meat"

 For its usual standard use with red beans and rice, pickled pork is called "pickle meat" and reminds me of pickled pigs feet, but more flavorful.
 You can use smoked ham, ham hocks, or whatever pork you have handy,

 - Use a large enamel cooking pot or any pot that is non-reactive (don't use aluminum).